madagiurgiu25/decoil-pre/README.md

 The relevant output files for the users are:

-- `reconstruct.bed` - contains all genomic fragments composing all reconstructions
+- `reconstruct.bed` - contains all genomic fragments composing for all reconstructions
+- `reconstruct.ecDNA.bed` - contains all genomic fragments composing reconstructions labeled as ecDNA
-- `reconstruct.ecDNA.bed` - contains all genomic fragments composing all the ecDNA labeled reconstructions
+- `reconstruct.ecDNA.filtered.bed` - contains all genomic fragments composing the reconstructios labeled as ecDNA and passing the `--filter-score`
 - `summary.txt` - summarize all the circular reconstructions

+<br/>Example `reconstruct.bed`:

 ```bash
 cat reconstruct.bed